Pankajroul0204/Sanctum-Laravel/README.md

     _7.In api.php add the necessary namespaces_
     a)use your Controller
-    Add the middleware in the route with user aabilities Route::middleware(['auth:sanctum', 'abilities:admin'])->get('admin/dtls', [AuthController::class, 'AdminDtls']);
+    Add the middleware in the route with user aabilities **Abilities:CustomGuard  which we had delcared in the guard of config/auth.php** Route::middleware(['auth:sanctum', 'abilities:admin'])->get('admin/dtls', [AuthController::class, 'AdminDtls']);
     Route::middleware(['auth:sanctum', 'abilities:emp'])->get('emp/dtls', [AuthController::class, 'EmpDtls']);
     Route::middleware('auth:sanctum')->get('/logout', [AuthController::class, 'logout']);